 As far as short films are concerned, nothing comes bigger or more ambitious than Krzysztof Kieslowski’s Dekalog (1988), a ten-part miniseries written and shot initially for the television screen, but is now revered as a cinematic masterpiece.

-Based on the Ten Commandments, Dekalog has now been assured of mythic status among cinephiles because it is not only a brilliant examination of human nature, but it is also a turning point for Kieslowski’s filmmaking career – every post-Dekalog film has been a critical success with the Three Colors trilogy arguably the most important landmark in contemporary Polish cinema.
+Based on the Ten Commandments, Dekalog has now been assured of mythic status among cinephiles because it is not only a brilliant examination of human nature, but also a turning point for Kieslowski’s filmmaking career – every post-Dekalog film has been a critical success with the Three Colors trilogy arguably the most important landmark in contemporary Polish cinema.

 A Short Film About Killing is one of Kieslowski’s great works, a one-hour episode that was part of Dekalog but extended to become a feature film, winning critical applause at Cannes by bagging the Jury Prize.
 The plot follows Jacek (Miroslaw Baka), a disillusioned young man who murders a random taxi driver and is put on trial by the state.